Winter Travel

 • Chain Requirements: All vehicles are required to carry tire chains when traveling in the park during the winter season (Nov 1 - May 1).
 This requirement applies to all vehicles (including four-wheel drive), regardless of tire type or weather conditions.
 Review the Tire Chain Frequently Asked Questions for more information.

-• Travel with a full tank of gas and bring extra food and fuel for your car in case you have to stay out an extra night.
+• Travel with a full tank of gas and bring extra food and fuel for your car in case you get delayed.
 Gas is not available in the park.

 • Designate a contact person who knows when to expect you to return home.